-Katie is a Clinical Psychologist and joined the team in May 2019.
+Katie is a Senior Psychologist and joined the team in May 2019.
 We sat her down to learn more about her approach and role within Orri.

 How long have you been a clinician for and what were you doing before Orri?